tidev/ti.crypto/documentation/index.md

 ## Getting Started

-View the [Configuring Apps to Use Modules](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules) page for instructions on getting started with using this module in your application.
+View the [Using Titanium Modules](https://wiki.appcelerator.org/display/tis/Using+Titanium+Modules) document for instructions on getting started with using this module in your application.

 Note that there may be two versions of this module available to you, one for use with pre-1.8.0.1 SDKs and one for use with 1.8.0.1 or newer.